Nishant0073/Password_generator/docs/README.md

-Simple Password Geneartor Using JS ,html and CSS.
+# Simple Password Geneartor Using JS ,html and CSS.

+This application genarte random passowrd
+This gives option to choose the size of password and the character include in password..

 https://bit.ly/passwordgenerator0073